corrode/corrode.github.io/content/blog/flattening-rusts-learning-curve/index.md

 ## Don't Cheat

 With today's tooling it is very easy to offload the bulk of the work to the computer.
-Initially, it will feel like you're making progress, but in reality, this is how you strengthen bad habits in your workflow.
+Initially, it will feel like you're making quick progress, but in reality, you just strengthen bad habits in your workflow.
-If you can't explain what you wrote to someone else or if you don't know about the tradeoffs/assumptions a part of the code makes, you took it too far.
+If you can't explain what you wrote to someone else or if you don't know about the tradeoffs/assumptions a part of your code makes, you took it too far.

-Often, this stems from a fear that you're not making progress fast enough.
+Often, this approach stems from a fear that you're not making progress fast enough.
-You don't have to prove to someone else that you're clever enough to learn Rust.
+But you don't have to prove to someone else that you're clever enough to pick up Rust very quickly.

 #### Walk the Walk

 To properly learn Rust you actually have to write a lot of code by hand.
 Don't be a lurker on Reddit, reading through other people's success stories.
-Have some skin in the game.
+Have some skin in the game!
+Put in the hours because there is no silver bullet.
+Once it works, consider open sourcing your code even if you know it's not perfect.

 #### Don't Go on Auto-Pilot

-LLMs are like driving on auto-pilot.
+LLMs are like driving a car on auto-pilot.
-It can be comfortable at first, but you won't feel in control and slowly, that uneasy feeling will creep in.
+It's comfortable at first, but you won't feel in control and slowly, that uneasy feeling will creep in.
 Turn off the autopilot while learning.

 A quick way to set you up for success is to learn by writing code in the Rust Playground first.